-A written request signed by the voter is required if the absentee ballot is to be mailed to an address other than the one on file with the Elections office.
+A written request signed by the voter is required if the vote-bymail ballot is to be mailed to an address other than the one on file with the Elections office.

-If the absentee voter forgets to sign their absentee ballot certificate, the voter can "cure" their missing signature if he/she completes an absentee ballot affidavit and provides an ID by 5 PM on the day before the election.
+If the voter forgets to sign their vote-by-mail certificate, the voter can "cure" their missing signature if he/she completes a vote-by-mail ballot affidavit and provides identification by 5 p.m. on the day before the election.